-As we approach the holiday season, make sure to book your cat care early as demand can be high at this time of year.
+As we approach the summer holiday season and lockdowns continue to ease, make sure to book your cat care early as demand can be high at this time of year.
 To learn more about how you should prepare for your cat’s care when going away, read Cat in a Flat’s blog here.

 Every cat is different, and no single solution suits everyone.
 However, the vast majority of cats would prefer to be cared for in their own home.
 Cats don’t like change, they don’t like to travel, and they don’t like sharing space with unfamiliar cats.
 Cat sitters will pay individual, tailored and loving attention to your cat or cats based on their preferences.
 Therefore, cat sitting is the best solution for most cats, and it’s also more convenient and less expensive for cat owners.